 - Purchase the complete Expat Arrivals Oslo Guide (PDF)

-There are many events in Oslo throughout the year, related to everything from performing arts to sports and history.
+Oslo certainly has a jam-packed events calendar, with everything from performing arts to sports and history.

 New Year's Fireworks (January)